 Debt Outstanding.
-Total debt outstanding increased to \$164.1 million at July 15, 2007 from \$114.0 million at December 31, 2006.
-Current maturies of long-term debt increased \$11.2 million and long-term debt, net of current maturities, increased \$38.9 million due to borrowings under the amended credit facility.
+Total debt outstanding increased to \$156.7 million at October 7, 2007 from \$114.0 million at December 31, 2006.
+Current maturities of long-term debt increased \$10.2 million and long-term debt, net of current maturities, increased \$32.5 million due to borrowings under the amended credit facility.
 The increase in the current portion of debt reflects required loan repayments under our term loan borrowing beginning in 2007.
+During the third quarter 2007, we paid our outstanding collateralized notes payable balance of \$4.3 million with funds provided through the term loan facility.

 Capital Expenditures.
-Cash paid for capital expenditures, including capital lease obligations, was \$46.1 million and \$47.7 million for the twenty-eight weeks ended July 15, 2007 and July 9, 2006, respectively.
+Cash paid for capital expenditures, including capital lease obligations, was \$59.6 million and \$73.0 million for the forty weeks ended October 7, 2007 and October 1, 2006, respectively.
 These capital expenditures reflect ongoing construction of new restaurants as well as expenditures for facility improvements and infrastructure needs.

-During fiscal year 2007, we expect capital expenditures to total \$75 million to \$85 million.
-We plan to open 25 to 26 new company-owned restaurants in 2007, and we plan to continue our investment in restaurant remodels and capital improvements and expand our corporate infrastructure to support our growth model.
+During fiscal year 2007, we expect capital expenditures to total approximately \$75 million.
+We plan to open 26 new company-owned restaurants in 2007, and we plan to continue our investment in restaurant remodels and capital improvements and expand our corporate infrastructure to support our growth model.